4-4-4-4

-Usage
+History

+20th century

 The first locomotive built with this arrangement was the Baltimore and Ohio Railroad's sole class N-1 #5600 George H. Emerson, constructed at the B&O's own Mount Clare Shops in May 1937.
 To reduce the fixed wheelbase, this locomotive had the two sets of cylinders at opposite ends, so that the rear pair were beside the firebox.
 The firebox was an unconventional water tube design which was tested well on other locomotives and needed a large space.
 The 4-4-4-4 wheel arrangement proved to be a poor design, as it restricted the firebox size and exposed the cylinders to dust and dirt, causing premature wear.
 The locomotive was not considered successful enough to duplicate.
 The sole N-1 was retired in 1943 and scrapped in 1950.

 The next locomotives to use the 4-4-4-4 arrangement were the Pennsylvania Railroad's 52 class T1 locomotives (although the single class S1 was originally intended to be a 4-4-4-4, it was later changed to 6-4-4-6 due to increased weight).
 These had the cylinders in front of the wheels they drove, so that the rear pair were between the two sets of drivers.
 These locomotives were impressive performers but suffered from wheelslip and severe reliability problems, and did not last long in service.

 The two prototypes, #6110 and #6111, were constructed at the Baldwin Locomotive Works in April 1942.
 The mechanical design work had been undertaken by Baldwin's chief engineer Ralph P. Johnson, while the streamlining was the handiwork of industrial designer Raymond Loewy.
 Both locomotives showed fantastic performance in test trials, leading to the construction of 50 further examples.
 Numbers 5500 through 5524 would be constructed at the PRR's Altoona Works while 5525 through 5549 would be constructed at Baldwin.

 As operation continued, problems arose.
 The T1 class was known for violent uncontrollable wheel slip as well as performance and maintenance issues caused by the Franklin oscillating-cam Poppet valves.
 The PRR did show interest in trying to solve these problems such as replacing the original poppets on #5500 with easier to maintain Franklin rotary-cam poppet valves and refitting #5547 with Walschaerts valve gears reclassifying the latter engine as a "T1a".